WCP4366

 May 28th.
 1889

-My dear Mr. Poulton
+My dear Mr. Poulton1

-I have just received from Prof[essor] B. Price the totally unexpected offer of the Hon[orary] Degree of D.C.L. at the coming Commemoration, and you will probably be surprised and disgusted to hear that I have declined it.
+I have just received from Prof. B. Price2 the totally unexpected offer of the Hony.
+Degree of D.C.L. at the coming Commemoration, and you will probably be surprised and disgusted to hear that I have declined it.
 I have to thank you for your kind offer of hospitality during the ceremony, but the fact is, I have at all times a profound distaste for all public ceremonials, and at [2] this particular time that distaste is stronger than ever.
 I have never recovered from the severe illness I had a year and a half ago, and it is in hopes of restoring my health that I have let my cottage here and have taken another at Parkstone, Dorset, into which I have arranged to move on Midsummer day.
 To add to my difficulties, I have work at Examination papers for the next two or three weeks, & also a meeting (annual) of our [3] Land Nationalisation Society, so that the work of packing my books and other things & looking after the plants which I have to move from my garden will have to be done in a very short time.
-Under these circumstances it would be almost impossible for me to rush away to Oxford [word deleted] except under absolute compulsion; and to do so would be to render a ceremony which at any time would be a trial, a positive punishment.
+Under these circumstances it would be almost impossible for me to rush away to Oxford while except under absolute compulsion; and to do so would be to render a ceremony which at any time would be a trial, a positive punishment.

-[4]1 Really the greatest kindness my friends can do me is to leave me in peaceful obscurity, for I have lived so secluded a life that I am more and more disinclined to crowds of any kind.
-I had to submit to it in America, but then I felt exceptionally well, whereas now I am altogether weak and seedy & not at all up to fatigue or excitement.
+[4] Really the greatest kindness my friends can do me is to leave me in peaceful obscurity, for I have lived so secluded a life that I am more and more disinclined to crowds of any kind.
+I had to submit to it in America, but then I felt exceptionally well, whereas now I am altogether weak & seedy & not at all up to fatigue or excitement.

 Pray excuse my weakness and

-Believe me| Yours very faithfully| Alfred R. Wallace [signature]
+Believe me| yours very faithfully| Alfred R. Wallace [signature]

-E.B.
-Poulton Esq.
+E. B. Poulton Esq.

 Envelope (WCP4366.4604)